-For CAT ADIT instructor Tori Brownrigg, Interior Design plus Wedding Event Planning equals a successful and fulfilling career.
+For CAT AIDT Instructor Tori Brownrigg, Interior Design plus Wedding Event Planning equals a successful and fulfilling career.

 CAT: Tell us a bit about your career.
-Were did you train, how long have you been an interior designer and where have you worked?
+Where did you train, how long have you been an interior designer and where have you worked?